Introduction

 Packages

-dictrepresenting a fake server config (host,port,use_ssl) and print one field with an f-string. - Commit and push.
+dictrepresenting a fake server config (host,port,use_ssl) and iterate over each field to print its value with a formatted string. - Commit and push.

 Pydantic models